I have a confession to make.

 The price Maggi paid was a lifetime of pain and suffering.
 She did not have a fighting chance, given her entry to life.
 For me it was an economic toll, but more than anything it was years of emotional agony and ultimate, heart-wrenching loss.

-Check the QUESTION acronym below and follow it.
-Make a life for future dogs and their owners much better and brighter!
+- Check the QUESTION acronym below and follow it.
+Make a life for future dogs and their human caregivers much better and brighter!